LSDtopotools/LSDTopoTools.github.io/_posts/2000-01-06-publications.md

 # Publications

-Here is a list of papers that use LSDTopoTools software:

 ## Papers on the algorithms in the software package

 Milodowski, D. T., S. M. Mudd, and E. T. A. Mitchard (2015b), Topographic roughness as a signature of the emergence of bedrock in eroding landscapes, *Earth Surface Dynamics Discussions*, **3(2)**, 371-416, doi:10.5194/esurfd-3-371-2015.[link](http://www.earth-surf-dynam-discuss.net/3/371/2015/esurfd-3-371-2015.html)